Meet Dr. Joe

 The final stage of this effort was the development of the support services to aid many of these families which have evolved into a nonprofit center, Southeastern Family Institute.
 The center is also coordinating a home-based approach to working with high-risk families.

-Dr. Holt's professional memberships include the American Psychological Association, Approved Supervisor and Clinical Member status with the American Association of Marriage and Family Therapy.
+Dr. Holt's professional memberships include the Approved Supervisor and Clinical Member status with the American Association of Marriage and Family Therapy.
 He is also a clinical designation of being a licensed Supervisor of Licensed Professional Counselors (SC) and a Board Approved Supervisor of Marriage and Family Therapists (Georgia)